Teradata/stampede/README.md

 * `FAQs.md` - Frequently-asked Questions.
 * `Makefile` - The `makefile` used to test and install *Stampede*.
 * `VERSION` - The version number, used by the `Makefile` for building releases.
+* `src` - The directory for tools implemented with Java.
+The corresponding jars are prebuilt and included in the distribution, but if you want to build them yourself, see the `README.md` files in the corresponding directories under `src`.

 ### Bin Directory